ghanashyambudhathoki01/HTML-CSS-Project/README.md

 ---

 ## 📜 License
-This project is licensed under the **MIT License** – feel free to use and modify the code.
+This project is licensed under the **                    GNU GENERAL PUBLIC LICENSE** – feel free to use and modify the code.

 ---